ProhibitedTV/BitRiver-Live/docs/viewer-deployment.md

 The extraction creates `/opt/bitriver-viewer/.next/standalone/`, `/opt/bitriver-viewer/.next/static/`, and `/opt/bitriver-viewer/public/`.
 Keep
 that layout intact—systemd units and reverse proxies expect the Next.js server to run from the `standalone` directory and serve static assets from `.next/static`.
+Those systemd units are Linux-only and intended for advanced operators; the default path for all platforms is to run the bundled Docker Compose stack via `go run ./cmd/bitriver compose up`.

 Create `/opt/bitriver-viewer/.env` with the configuration your deployment needs.
 A minimal environment looks like: